monday-u-com/monday-u-exercises/src/ex1/README.md

 - [x] Add ability to sort the list by name -Added the ability to toggle between ascending and descending sort
 - [x] Add task when enter key is pressed
 - [ ] Add animation when a new item is added
+- [x] Added animation when item / all items are removed removed
 - [ ] have another cool idea?
 Go wild!
 - [x] show count of pending tasks